-IT ranges from the use of computers, smartphones, software, the internet, e-mails, social media.
+It ranges from the use of computers, smartphones, software, the internet, e-mails, and social media.
 Also Autocad and Revit and other CAD and BIM tools in architecture.
 With good IT knowledge and skill, one person can do the job of several people.
-To stay ahead of the competition, therefore, your method must be cutting edge.
+To stay ahead of the competition, therefore, your method must be cutting-edge.

-The internet is a resource you must use; there are billions of information there waiting for you.
-Also you need to train and re-train yourself in the use of modern software designed to make practice easy.
+The internet is a resource you must use; there are billions of pieces of information there waiting for you.
+Also, you need to train and re-train yourself in the use of modern software designed to make practice easy.

-If you still run around always to make presentations or receive briefs and not via email or your design with AutoCAD LT or 2000 and make architectural models with any version of AutoCAD, then I am talking to you.
+If you still run around always making presentations or receiving briefs and not via email or your design with AutoCAD LT or 2000 and make architectural models with any version of AutoCAD, then I am talking to you.
 You should try a newer version of Autodesk AutoCAD, Revit, Sketchup, Photoshop and even 3D max for rendering and Animations.
 All required here is just you and your laptop, not an office.

 By the way, some of this software have apps for tabs, so presentation is a lot easier today saving thousands in unnecessary printing cost.

 The idea of 3D printing is becoming mainstream in architecture today maybe not locally but you will need to embrace that.